edsu/inkdroid.org/_posts/2018-11-08-ferguson-principles.md

   </a>
 </figure>

-So I said it truly is a privilege to be here, and I meant it.
+So I said it is a privilege to be here, and I meant it.
 According to the [Carbon Footprint Calculator] my return trip from Washington DC amounts to 2.19 metric tons of CO₂.
 To put this in perspective the Environmental Defense Fund [estimates] that the average American car emits about 7 tons of CO₂ in a year.
 How many cars do you think our conference amounts to?
 Hopefully you'll see why this is important in a moment.

 ### Bigger

 Perhaps you saw [this story] in the Guardian about the projected energy consumption of the Internet?
-According to the piece, researchers estimate that by 2020 running the Internet will generate 3.5% of all global emissions, which will which exceed that of the entire aviation and shipping industries.
+According to the piece, researchers estimate that by 2020 running the Internet will generate 3.5% of all global emissions, which will exceed that of the entire aviation and shipping industries.
 That's only a year away.

 <figure>
 <a href="https://www.theguardian.com/environment/2017/dec/11/tsunami-of-data-could-consume-fifth-global-electricity-by-2025">